nabilhayet/keyboard_navigation/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/nabilhayet/OS) ![GitHub forks](https://img.shields.io/github/forks/nabilhayet/OS) ![GitHub followers](https://img.shields.io/github/followers/nabilhayet) ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/nabilhayet/OS)
-                                        <h1>:jack_o_lantern: OS Simulation :jack_o_lantern: </h1>
+                                        <h1>:jack_o_lantern: Keyboard Navigation :jack_o_lantern: </h1>

-This project offers a comprehensive demonstration of how an operating system functions.
-It simulates the creation of various processes and their management in memory and on the hard disk.
-While it doesn't execute real processes, the system's design and mechanisms provide valuable insights into prioritizing tasks.
-Exploring the parent-child relationship among processes illustrates the interconnectedness and dependencies within a system.
+This groundbreaking project assists individuals without vision in navigating letters on a keyboard.
+It takes input from the user and continues until the stop button is pressed.
+When the navigate button is activated, the system echoes the user's input and displays the text on the webpage.

+A key feature of this project is the keyboard navigation functionality.
+It provides real-time voice feedback to users, informing them if they pressed the correct letter.
+In cases of an incorrect key press, the system instructs the user to delete the character and guides them to the correct position on the keyboard.
+This voice-guided assistance persists until the end of the input is reached.
 <a href="https://www.youtube.com/watch?v=UWaRqHpO8fU&t=2s">Demo</a>

 Table of Contents